 Laces are smooth and do not give a lot of accuracy.

 Built with durable leather.
-Has logo of desired team on both front and back.
-Includes Sharpie autograph pen.
+Has the logo of your desired NFL team on both front and back.
+Includes a Sharpie autograph pen.
 Designed with smooth white panels for writing autographs.

 Product arrives flat and needs to be inflated.